Skip to main content

 1. Pick an ETF tracking the S&P 500

-Name ISIN Ticker* Annual fee (TER) Replication method Use of income Fund size (in $B)
+Name ISIN Ticker* Annual fee (MER) Replication method Distribution policy Fund size (CAD $B, approx)

-Don’t worry if you are not familiar with what the “Replication method” and “Use of income” mean; we’ll explain them later in this guide.
-Now, let’s move to the second step on how to buy the S&P 500 from Canada.
+Don’t worry if you’re not familiar with what “replication method” and “distribution policy” mean – we’ll explain them later in this guide.
+For now, let’s move on to the second step of how to buy the S&P 500 from Canada.

 2. Choose a good ETF broker